 But as with most things in life, not everything is perfect.
 The main problem users find with Stainless Steel cookware is that its heat-conducting properties are not the best, but manufacturers have solved the issue by giving the pots and pans either aluminum or copper cores, providing even and quick heating.
 And I won’t even touch on the fact that you’d definitely need some sort of lubricant to prevent food from sticking because it doesn’t have the greatest non-stick properties.

-Also, I think most of us will agree that the pricing of good quality stainless steel cookware is a bit up there, but as my mother wisely says: “if it’s going to last you a long time, it’s not an expense but an investment”.
-And these pans can withstand several lifetimes.
+Also, I think most of us will agree that the pricing of good quality stainless steel cookware is a bit up there, but as my mother wisely says: “If it’s going to last you a long time, it’s not an expense but an investment”.
+These pans can withstand several lifetimes.

 Here is my article about the best stainless steel cookware sets.